IamJackReed/psm/docs/understanding-and-applying-scrum/scrum-values.md

 - **Focus** means everyone should be focused on the sprint goal and the desired outcome of the sprint.
 The product owner must be focused on value, while the development team should focus on delivery and quality under the watchful eye of the Scrum master, who’s focused on the team’s use of Scrum and on removing any impediment that blocks them from delivering the increment.

+- **Focus** allows us to do our very best.
+Valuing focus means that we give people the time they need to think about their work.
+After all, creativity is hard enough without being constantly interrupted.
+Allowing development team members to focus just on one product, the current sprint, and the current sprint goal gives them the best chance of succeeding.
+Encourage the product owner to focus on the future value of the product while you, the Scrum master, focus on upholding Scrum.

 **Everyone focuses on the work of the Sprint and goals of the Scrum team.**

 ---

 **🦁 Courage**

+- **Courage** is the linchpin of the other Scrum values.
+It takes courage to commit, to focus amid distractions, and to be open to new ideas.
+And it takes courage and faith in your teammates to count on having respectful interactions when you need to discuss problems.

 - **Courage** means the Scrum team should have the courage needed to work transparently, to do the right thing—even when it’s painful—and to tackle difficult challenges.